eX-Mech/mechthesis/README.md

 `paper.tex`.

 ### Packages and commands
-Two files have been addressed to contain custom commands and packages:
-`commands.tex` and `packages.tex`.
+Two files are provided for custom commands and packages: `commands.tex` and `packages.tex`.
 These files are located in the main folder.
 We reccomend to add commands and packages in these files only.

 ### List of options for the class, defaults are in [ ]: